cfbauer/cb-org-astro/src/content/blog/websites-are-wacky-time-capsules.md

 ## WordPress #2

-Still no menu, but on this one I loved the pattern on top of a gradient, although a client told me the leaf looking thing was supposed to point up or down, not to the side.
+Still no menu system, but on this one I loved the pattern on top of a gradient, although a client told me the leaf looking thing was supposed to point up or down, not to the side.
 I also setup a sprite so the menu icons turned to color WITHOUT A HICCUP WAITING FOR A MOUSEOVER IMAGE TO LOAD!

 ## Drupal #1